TheCarDude/TheCarDude/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me at chess-academy.net (same username)
+- 📫 How to reach me: At Lichess.org, Chess-Academy.net, or At github!

 <!---
 TheCarDude/TheCarDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.